phyletica/ecoevolity/docs/tutorials/gecko-divergences.rst

 This is just a bar plot representation of the information in the ``sumcoevolity-results-nevents.txt``.
-If you checkout the help menu using ``pyco-sumevents -h``, you'll see that there are several options to customize your plot.
+If you checkout the help menu using ``pyco-sumevents -h``, you'll see there are several options to customize your plot.
-Also, ``pyco-sumevents`` spits out the R script that it used to create the plot, if you want to customize it further.
+Also, |pyco-sumevents| spits out the R script it used to create the plot, if you want to customize it further.